mrjones2014/dotfiles/README.md

 ## Neovim Config

-The Neovim configuration is written in Lua and is using mostly Lua-based plugins, like built-in LSP, `fzf` for file finding and live grep, which means you need Neovim with Lua support (0.5+).
+The Neovim configuration is written in Lua and is using mostly Lua-based plugins, like built-in LSP, Telescope for file finding and live grep, which means you need Neovim with Lua support (0.5+).

 ## Git Config